-The committee's Republican vice chairman, Senator Saxby Chambliss of Georgia, said the panel expects to hold the vote on Tuesday.
+The committee's Republican vice chairman, Senator Saxby Chambliss, said the panel expects to hold the vote on Tuesday.

-No explanation for the delay was immediately available.
+No immediate explanation was available for why the vote was delayed.
 However, the Obama administration has been at odds with members of the committee's Democratic majority over White House unwillingness to disclose some highly classified legal documents related to "targeted killings," including the use of lethal drone strikes against suspected militants.

 While the administration allowed members of the intelligence committee to review copies of four such documents, it has refused to turn over what Senate officials believe are at least seven related memos.

-On Wednesday, administration officials met with intelligence committee members to discuss the contents of the disputed documents.
+On Wednesday afternoon, administration officials met with intelligence committee members to discuss the contents of the disputed documents.
 Copies of the material were not turned over to the committee, however, said a source familiar with the matter.